SpaceMonkey-MH/Unnamed_Project/Notes.md

 	I think that technically, I only need to do that check in attack_state, because it is the only state in which the enemy could be close enough to the player.
 It works.
 I am proud of myself.
 	Method overriding.
+# - __2024/07/10:__
+	First, there is an issue with the "stun" of the enemy (when hit), it doesn't seem to refresh properly.
+	Second, maybe I don't need to stun, idk.
+Guess it would depend on the type of weapon.
+	So, the HitState gets entered, and left immediatly.
+Why?
+So, when hit again before the end of the "stun", the enemy enters some kind of a bugged state where, if the state is WanderState, the enemy is impervious to stuns, it does enter HitState, but only for a split second.
+Solved using interrupt_state() instead of next_state.
+	Other issue: the enemy hugs too close, the player can still get stuck against walls.
+Increasing the margin did it.
+Solved.
+	Just had an idea for the direction code: divide distance by abs(distance) (except if 0 ofc).
+Nah, that doesn't work with the margin.